How to Clean Your Kitchen in Basically 5 Minutes

 Skip the air fresheners

 Walking into a clean kitchen is a pleasant sight for the eyes but if your kitchen reeks of last night’s dinner, it won’t matter if you can see your reflection in the gleaming stainless steel fridge.
 Artificial air fresheners and garbage smells don’t mix.
 “Before the guests come over, take out the trash and open your kitchen window about 15 minutes prior to guests arriving,” suggests Debra Johnson, Merry Maids cleaning expert.
 If you want to amp up the fragrance factor, Johnson suggests adding cinnamon sticks and vanilla to a pot of boiling water.
+Stop making these 10 cleaning mistakes that are probably making your home dirtier.

 Coffee or tea?